Anna May Wong: Chinese tour and rising popularity

-Late 1930s and further work films
+Late 1930s and further work in films

 To complete her contract with Paramount Pictures, Wong made a string of B movies in the late 1930s.
 Often dismissed by critics, the films gave Wong non-stereotypical roles that were publicized in the Chinese-American press for their positive images.
 These smaller-budgeted films could be bolder than the higher-profile releases and Wong used this to her advantage to portray successful, professional, Chinese-American characters.

 Competent and proud of their Chinese heritage, these characters worked against the prevailing U.S. film portrayals of Chinese Americans.
 In contrast to the usual official Chinese condemnation of Wong's film roles, the Chinese consul to Los Angeles gave his approval to the final scripts of two of these films, Daughter of Shanghai (1937) and King of Chinatown (1939).

 In Daughter of Shanghai, Wong played the Asian-American female lead in a role that was rewritten for her as the heroine of the story, actively setting the plot into motion rather than the more passive character originally planned.
 The script was so carefully tailored for Wong that at one point it was given the working title Anna May Wong Story.
 When the Library of Congress selected the film for preservation in the National Film Registry in 2006, the announcement described it as "more truly Wong's personal vehicle than any of her other films".

 Of this film, Wong told Hollywood Magazine, "I like my part in this picture better than any I've had before ... because this picture gives Chinese a break—we have sympathetic parts for a change!
 To me, that means a great deal."
 The New York Times gave the film a generally positive review, commenting of its B-movie origins, "An unusually competent cast saves the film from the worst consequences of certain inevitable banalities.
 [The cast] ... combine with effective sets to reduce the natural odds against any pictures in the Daughter of Shanghai tradition."